odan/odan.github.io/_posts/2017-01-07-basic-crud-operations-with-pdo.md

     // do something with $row
 }

-// or with the fech method
+// or with the fetch method
 while ($row = $statement->fetch()) {
    // do something with $row
 }